BonesTheGhost/portfolio/README.md

 - [012-0.1.2]:: Added sliding animation >> Animated the cards sliding in on page load.
 Will probably tweak these later for the larger versions of the site.
 - [013-0.1.3]:: EventHandler Fail >> Tried to implement an event handler for the pop out or flip functionality that I would like to implement to make the mobile version more viable for larger groups of information.
 However, for some reason the reference always returns null.
 Will look into it tomorrow!

+-[014-0.1.5]: nothing works >> Layout is broken, sizing is broken, text doesn't align.Theme looks decent but otherwise need to re-work this thing.
+For some reason the CSS grid is not behaving as I would expect it to on mobile, and all of the CSS animations that I want to include are so arbitrary that nothing works as predicted.
+Happy Halloween!

 ## License